eeternalsadness/razer-exercise/problem-1/problem-1.md

 - **Global service**:
   - The service needs to be available globally, so a public cloud solution is appropriate
   - The service likely needs to be deployed in multiple regions to ensure quality of service and availability/disaster recovery
+  - Each region likely has its own payment processors with different regulations, so there is no need for inter-region communication
 - **External/Internal API service**:
   - External and internal users/systems interact through APIs, so API gateways are necessary
 - **Payment processor integration service**: